-Skinner and reinforcement: Learning theorist, B. F. Skinner, suggests that language develops through the use of reinforcement.
-Sounds, words, gestures and phrases are encouraged through by following the behavior with words of praise or treats or any thing that increases the likelihood that the behavior will be repeated.
+Skinner and reinforcement: Learning theorist, B. F. Skinner, suggests that language develops through the of reinforcement.
+Sounds, words, gestures and phrases encouraged through by following the behavior with words of praise or treats or any thing that increases the likelihood that the behavior will be repeated.

-Social pragmatics: Another view emphasizes the child's active engagement in learning language out of a need to communicate.
+Social pragmatics: Another view emphasizes the child's active in learning language out of communicate.
 The child seeks information, memorizes terms, imitates the speech heard from others and learns to conceptualize using words as language is acquired.
 Many would argue that all three of these dynamics foster the acquisition of language (Berger, 2004).